Documentation

 Tip

 The priority of the same recommendation can shift from cycle to cycle: a competitor publishes a new piece — priority rises; the gap narrows — priority drops.
-Don't try to close everything at once: today's high_impact may be tomorrow's quick_win, and an irrelevant signal may fall off on its own.
+Don't try to close everything at once: today's top-of-feed action may slip tomorrow, and an irrelevant signal may fall off on its own.

 Transparency